angulardart/site-angulardart/src/tools/webdev.md

 ```
 webdev build [--no-release] --output [<dirname>:]<dirname>
 ```

-The first build is the slowest.
-After that, assets are cached on disk and incremental builds are much faster.

 By default, the `build` command uses the [dart2js][] web compiler to create a production version of your app.
 Add `--no-release` to compile with [dartdevc][].